 It’s stating the obvious to say that how well executives manage planning processes has a big impact on how well a business unit or company plans.
 However, one significant source of the value of our benchmark research is that it establishes hard evidence – the numbers – that transforms mere assertions into proof points.
 This is particularly important when people within an organization want to improve a process.
 Change management is facilitated by providing senior executives with facts to back up assertions related to solving a business issue.
 Our recently completed next-generation business planning research provides insight into the importance of managing the planning process well and identifies some components of good management.

-Topics: Big Data, Operational Performance Management (OPM), Human Capital, Business Analytics, Cloud Computing, Business Performance Management (BPM), Customer Performance Management (CPM), Financial Performance Management (FPM), Sales Performance Management (SPM), Supply Chain, Supply Chain Performance Management (SCPM), Predictive Analytics, S&OP
+Topics: Big Data, Business Analytics, Business Performance Management (BPM), Cloud Computing, Customer Performance Management (CPM), Financial Performance Management (FPM), Human Capital, Operational Performance Management (OPM), Sales Performance Management (SPM), S&OP, Supply Chain, Supply Chain Performance Management (SCPM), Predictive Analytics

 As I noted in a recent analyst perspective note the recurring revenue business model is gaining increasing use worldwide.
 Our recently completed recurring revenue benchmark research shows that companies are using this business approach because they find that it can convey a strategic advantage in creating additional sales opportunities, making future revenues more predictable, enhancing their customers’ experience and increasing customer loyalty.
 However, recurring revenue businesses have unique challenges, especially in finance and accounting departments because most ERP systems (the ones that handle the accounting function) are not designed to manage the specific requirements of a recurring revenue businesses.